rklymentiev/rklymentiev.com/content/talk/frequentist-vs-bayesian/index.md

 # all_day: false

 authors: []
-tags: ["Statistics", "Hypothesis Testing", "Bayesian Inference"]
+tags: ["Stats", "Hypothesis Testing", "Bayesian Inference"]

 # Is this a featured talk? (true/false)
 featured: false